rails-girls-summer-of-code/summer-of-code/thank-you-2017/index.md

             Thank You!
         </h1>
         <p>
             For five years, Rails Girls Summer of Code has been fostering diversity in Open Source.
-In 2017, we were able to endorse 20 teams of two women (or who identify themselves as such) to work in an Open Source project for 3 months.
+In 2017, we enabled 20 teams of two women to work in an Open Source project for 3 months.
 But we couldn't have done this without the support of our lovely community.
 Everyone that sponsored our program, donated to our campaign and/or contributed to making this edition of RGSoC: a heartfelt thank you, you are awesome!
 We couldn't have done this without you!
 This gift is for you.
         </p>
     </div>
     <div class="wrapper">